UnknownStryker-Interactive-Technologies/UTF8-BOM-Encoder/README.md

 # UTF8-BOM-Encoder
-Copyright © from 2022-present, UNKNOWN STRYKER.
+Copyright © from 2022 to present, UNKNOWN STRYKER.
 All Rights Reserved.
-Frogman Engine is licensed under the Apache License, version 2.0.
-This project is under development and may contain some bugs and issues.
+Licensed under the AGPLv3 License.

 UTF8-BOM Encoder for C++ source files.